• Twitter

 Strategic Leadership and Accountability:

 • In collaboration with school leaders determine a clear and explicit vision for the future.
-Ensure this is communicated to the whole organisation.
+Ensure this is communicated to the whole organization.

 • Set strong and clear values and ensure these are embedded across the organisation and adhered to.